 DR. GRETCHEN A. BOULES

-CLINICAL PSYCHOLOGIST - Founder and President of Boules Clinical Psychology Group, PLLC
+Founder, President and CEO of Boules Clinical Psychology Group, PLLC

 Dr. Boules is a licensed Clinical Psychologist practicing in Burr Ridge, Illinois, and has been in private practice since 1995.
 She received her Bachelor’s Degree from Loyola University of Chicago in 1988 and attended Loyola University in Rome, Italy in 1987.